tschiman/java-developer-cell-phone-usage/README.md

+# instructions

+I completed this task using apache commons io to load the files as the only library.
+All data manipulation and evaluation was done using java 8 types and streams libraries.

+Output is printed to the console.

+To run the program simply run the main method of the Application.class

+Tests are provided in the test folder

+Next steps on this might be to add formatting to the data and an output type (pdf, csv, etc) which would drive the addition of other libraries like PDFBox of a CSVWriter/Reader.

 # Cell Phone Usage Report
 Write a report for cell phone usages in the company for the current year, and print the report to your local printer.